What is AI in banking?

 Traditional templates break when formats vary.
 AI understands context and handles variations.
 It reads documents the way a human would, but faster.

 Your back office processes higher volumes without adding staff.
-Errors decrease because machines don't get tired or distracted.
+Errors decrease because machines don't get tired.

 AI cybersecurity monitoring and threat detection